FAQsTrust assumptions

 • Verification keys - The verifier for our Web Proofs currently depends upon a verification key for the ZKPs we generate.
 This key is verifiable using our SRS and publicly available proof generation logic, but currently depend on us as operators for placement onchain.

 • Perpetual Powers of Tau - The proof generation for Web Proofs depends upon an SRS which contains trusted data.
 We currently use the SRS from the Perpetual Powers of Tau; this generation process was run by a neutral third party and is relied upon by key infrastructure.
-However, in the event that no individual party in the setup was honest, our proofs would be jeopardized.
+In the extremely rare event that every participant of the ceremony was dishonest, our proofs would be jeopardized.

 • Centralized notary infrastructure - The notary infrastructure is currently centralized and notarization happens on a server operated by Pluto.
 This means our servers must be live to notarize requests, which means Pluto could potentially censor notarization requests.
 In time, we will produce attestations to the correctness of this procedure and we have ongoing workstreams to decentralize the cosigning.